TranslucentComputing/kubert-assistant-lite/docs/index.md

 Kubert AI Assistant Lite stands out from other Kubernetes management tools in the following ways:

 - **AI-Driven Interaction**: Unlike traditional tools that rely on manual commands, Kubert AI Assistant Lite leverages AI to interpret user prompts and execute appropriate actions, making cluster management more intuitive and accessible.
-- **Lightweight and Local**: With its focus on local development using Kind, Kubert AI Assistant Lite provides a lightweight and self-contained environment for experimentation and testing, without the need for complex setups or external dependencies.
+- **Lightweight and Local**: With its focus on local development using kind, Kubert AI Assistant Lite provides a lightweight and self-contained environment for experimentation and testing, without the need for complex setups or external dependencies.
 - **Educational Resource**: Kubert AI Assistant Lite serves as an educational tool, allowing developers to learn and explore Kubernetes concepts and best practices through hands-on interaction with the AI agent.

 ## Project Architecture